umutphp/php-docker-images-for-ci/README.md

 [![CircleCI](https://circleci.com/gh/umutphp/php-docker-images-for-ci/tree/master.svg?style=svg)](https://circleci.com/gh/umutphp/php-docker-images-for-ci/tree/master)

-A repository with a set of Docker files created from official PHP images (latest version per master master branches) with some CI tools.
+A repository  of Docker files to create images from official PHP images (latest version per master master branches) with some CI tools installed.

+The tools that are installed by Composer are isolated by using different folder per tool and linked to `/usr/local/bin` folder.

-List of images;
+## List of PHP Images ##
 - php:5.6
 - php:7.0
 - php:7.1